hikkoiri/conjur/design/proposals/encoded_token_response.md

 ## Test Plan

+1. Tests should be on DAP and Conjur (HTTPS vs HTTP).
+2. All previous tests of `authenticate` method should passed.
+3. Perform performance test (Check for possible degradation)

 | **Title** | **Given** | **When** | **Then** | **Comment** |
 |-----------|-----------|----------|----------|-------------|
 | Successful encoded token response           | Credentials          | I send an authenticate request          |  I get an encoded valid token        | Authenticate using the chosen method            |